MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure.zh-cn/Instructions/Labs/LAB_03_Managing_Windows_Server.md

 lab:
   title: 实验室：管理 Windows Server
-  module: 'Module 3: Windows Server administration' ms.openlocfilehash: 88b5dda91ee1aa239f87b94e55ed5bd6f42aca10
+  module: 'Module 3: Windows Server administration'
-ms.sourcegitcommit: d34dce53481b0263d0ff82913b3f49cb173d5c06
-ms.translationtype: HT
-ms.contentlocale: zh-CN
-ms.lasthandoff: 07/09/2022
-ms.locfileid: "147039395"
 ---

 # <a name="lab-managing-windows-server"></a>实验室：管理 Windows Server

 ## <a name="scenario"></a>场景

-Contoso, Ltd. 想要在环境中实现多个新服务器，他们决定使用 Server Core。 他们还想要实现 Windows Admin Center，以远程管理这些服务器和组织中的其他服务器。
+Contoso, Ltd. wants to implement several new servers in their environment, and they have decided to use Server Core.
+They also want to implement Windows Admin Center for remote management of both these servers and other servers in the organization.

 ## <a name="objectives"></a>目标